aiidalab/aiidalab-widgets-base/docs/source/widget-list/index.rst

 List of widgets
 ***************

-Here we collect a set of Jupyter notebooks that illustrate how to use all available widgets.
+This is a collection of Jupyter notebooks that illustrate how to use the widgets available from this library.

 .. toctree::
     :titlesonly: